GlodoUK/odoo-devenv/README.md

   * [Windows using WSL (Windows Subsystem for Linux)](guides/windows_subsystem_for_linux.md)
   * [MacOS, Windows or Linux using Virtual Machines](guides/virtual_machine_using_vagrant.md)

+### Environment Maintenance

+  * You will want to periodically run `sudo docker system prune` to clean up any unused docker containers, images, etc.
+  * You may also want to periodically run `sudo docker system prune --volumes`, this will also clean up volumes as well as containers, images, etc.
+  * If you are using a VM, you should also periodically run `sudo apt-get update && sudo apt-get upgrade`

 ### Editor/IDE Setup & Code Conventions
 Use any editor you like, as long as it has support for [editorconfig](https://editorconfig.org/) and is enabled/installed.